JamieMason/shrinkpack/README.md

 + No need for repeated requests to registry.npmjs.org.
 + Each package/version pair can be checked in as a single tarball, avoiding commits with all kinds of noisy diffs.
 + Packages can be checked in, while still installed by members of the team on different operating systems.
-+ Compliments the typical `npm shrinkwrap` workflow.
++ Complements the typical `npm shrinkwrap` workflow.

 ## Workflow Example